Activities designed to teach children about nature, animals, art, music, food, and health.

 Wayne County 4-H Clubs

 Wayne County has fifteen community-based clubs that meet at various times all over the county.
 Dedicated 4-H volunteers help members complete projects and organize club community service projects.
 The 4-H club experience offers members a sense of belonging and leadership opportunities within the club setting.
-4-H members ages 5-7 may join one of the ten designated Cloverbud Clubs.
+4-H members ages 5-7 may join one of the nine designated Cloverbud Clubs.

 Project Areas